How do we move towards a clean renewable energy economy while adequately addressing the needs of diverse constituencies?

 Nancy Wilson has been at the forefront of the movement in West Roxbury, MA to stop Spectra Energy's project to install an M&R Station directly across from an active quarry along with a high pressure transmission pipeline in a densely populated part of our city.
 Nancy is a mom, a yoga aficionado and an internet specialist when she is not out protesting.
 She has become very knowledgeable in the field of energy and is working fearlessly to bring about change to a clean energy future.

-Mike Younger is a singer-songwriter, an activist and describes himself as non-GMO, organic and additive free!
+Mike Younger is a singer-songwriter and activist and describes himself as a non-GMO, organic and additive free hybrid of folk, blues and country.
 It was his vision that brought about "Strategies Going Forward."
-He has been actively fighting fracking, pipelines and anything that might be a detriment to the environment in his home of Nashville, TN.
-He took part in the fight to stop the Dakota Access Pipeline and speaks out/sings out constantly to protect our planet.
+He has been actively fighting pipelines and compressor stations encroaching on his home of Nashville, TN.
+He organized and delivered local support for the Dakota Access Pipeline protests and continues to utilize his platform as an entertainer to spread the message of climate solidarity.

 Kevin O'Brien is the Outreach Coordinator for the Massachusetts Sierra Club.
 He develops and implements strategies to increase awareness of environmental issues, and encourage civic engagement through grassroots organizing and education.
 Kevin holds a certificate for the Sustainable Practices Program at University of Colorado Boulder and is a graduate of Bridgewater State University with a Bachelor of Arts in Strategic Communications concentrated in Public Relations.